 What To Look For in a Podcasting Virtual Assistant

-Podcasting has become a game changer in the way people consume content.
+Podcasting has become a game-changer in the way people consume content.
 If you want to reach a niche audience and have less competition than other common types of online media (e.g. blogs or social media), producing podcasts is the way to go!
-With an increasing number of audience, podcasting is definitely a promising industry.
+With an increasing audience, podcasting is definitely a promising industry.
 Like any other line of business, you need help to prepare, launch, and maintain a show — you need a reliable podcast assistant to help you hit the ground running and grow your craft.

 What Makes Podcasting a Worthwhile Endeavor